oasido/haparlament-api/README.md

 **The API is live for your convenience!**

 Get a random sentence by visiting [https://haparlament.ofekasido.xyz/api/sentence](https://haparlament.ofekasido.xyz/api/sentence)
+(API was shutdown on the 31st of August)
 ### **URL**

 | METHOD | URL                | RESPONSE           |